 #4 Climb the hill to Sacrè Couer

 Go ahead.
 Even if you’ve been to the Sacrè Couer, do it again.
 The views are spectacular.
-Yes, it’s quite a hike to the top, but there’s a lift and a small train that can take you up.
+It’s quite a hike to the top, but a lift and a miniature train can take you up.
 If you’re around on a weekend, plan to have a coffee and croissant while sitting at a cafe near where the artists hang out.
-You might even snag a painting at a good price.
+You might even snag a painting at a reasonable price.
 It’s what memories are made of.

 Imagine yourself here…